 Discussion

-Marsh Recession Mitigation Strategies
+Marsh Recession Mechanisms & Mitigation Strategies

-We found that marsh recession is frequent in created marshes of the FRE, occurring in 39% of projects included in this study, representing an estimated 55322,946 m2 of total recessed marshThese results do not conflict with Lievesley (2016) who found that of the 54 projects visited, 66% achieved their intended area, as (1) their calculations were exclusively based on habitat creation goals outlined in legacy FREMP records and (2) they included a 15% buffer in their success grading, which allowed for some minor losses to occur without detection. (see AppendixBA for examplesSimilar to recession occurring in the natural marshes of the outer estuary, isolating a lone driver for these losses is unlikely, as there are presumably several contributing and interacting factors leading to plant mortality (Balke 2017; Marijnissen 2017; Marijnissen & Stefan 2017). s may Wave erosion, herbivory by Canada Geese (Branta canadensis), relative altered sediment processes, sea level rise, and shading by bridge structures or neighbouring riparian vegetation are all possible causes, and warrant further investigation.
+We found that marsh recession is frequent in created marshes of the FRE, occurring in 40 (51%) of the 78 projects included in this study, representing an estimated 23,553 m2 of total recessed marsh.
+These results do not conflict with Lievesley (2016) who found that of the 54 projects visited, 66% achieved their intended area, as (1) their calculations were exclusively based on habitat creation goals outlined in legacy FREMP records and (2) they included a 15% buffer in their success grading, which allowed for some minor losses to occur without detection.
+Similar to recession occurring in the natural marshes of the delta front, isolating a lone driver for these losses is unlikely, as there are presumably several contributing and interacting factors leading to plant mortality (Balke 2017; Marijnissen 2017; Marijnissen & Stefan 2017).
+Examples may include erosion from vessel wake and river processes, sediment deficiency, poor project design and implementation, herbivory by invasive Canada Geese (Branta canadensis), relative sea-level rise, and shading by bridge structures or neighbouring riparian vegetation.

-recession to varying degrees, though results remain inconclusive(Kistritz et al. 1992)Offshore structures, which included log storage booms and dock structures, were negatively correlated with recession,(Kistritz et al. 1992) (Nanson et al. 1994; Houser 2010; Bilkovic et al. 2017, 2019; El Safty & Marsooli 2020)The erosional effects of boat wake is not a new proposition to the FRE, as it has already onalcication
+Results of our marsh recession model suggest that projects protected from erosional processes are likely to experience less recession than exposed sites.
+Placement of sites in a slough, closed embayment designs, and foreshore protection through use of sheer booms and other offshore structures were all negatively correlated with marsh recession to varying degrees, though results remain inconclusive.
+Natural riverine processes may be a factor behind these erosional losses (Kistritz et al. 1992), but also vessel wake, which to our knowledge has yet to be assessed in the FRE but is known to be a driver behind erosion and marsh recession in other coastal regions (Nanson et al. 1994; Houser 2010; Bilkovic et al. 2017, 2019; El Safty & Marsooli 2020).
+The erosional effects of boat wake is not a new proposition to the FRE, as it has been already noted as a threat to some projects in the FRE, and has motivated the installation of protective offshore log booms (Kistritz et al. 1992; Adams & Williams 2004) and the strategic planting of the densely-rhizomatous Juncus balticus along the leading edge of at least one project (G. Williams, personal communication, December 2021).

-the projectsfrequency, (Glamore 2008; Bilkovic et al. 2019; El Safty & Marsooli 2020)less (Nanson et al. 1994; Bilkovic et al. 2019) As for vessel characteristics, the downstream of the Pattullo Bridge is designated and maintained as a deep-sea shipping channel, supporting both small and large boats, including ocean-going container ships and automobile carriers.
-The differs in being designated as a domestic navigational channel,ingboats such as, barges, pleasure crafts that are possibly in greater densities than the Main Arm Currently the differences in type, frequency and even speed of vessels between river arms remains poorly understood, but may, in addition to the above geomorphological characteristics, be a contributing factor to marsh recession.
+Further evidence of wake impacts may be the significant difference in recession observed between the Main Arm and North Arm, with North Arm projects averaging 13% more recessed area per site.
+Boat wake energy is primarily influenced by channel morphology (depth, width) and vessel characteristics (frequency, length, depth, speed), which differ between river arms (Glamore 2008; Bilkovic et al. 2019; El Safty & Marsooli 2020).
+Based on morphology the North Arm appears to be more vulnerable to wake impacts, as it is both shallower and narrower than the Main Arm, allowing less distance for wave energy to dissipate before reaching the shore (Nanson et al. 1994; Bilkovic et al. 2019).
+As for vessel characteristics, the Main Arm downstream of the Pattullo Bridge is designated and maintained as a deep-sea shipping channel, supporting both small and large boats, including ocean-going container ships and automobile carriers.
+The North Arm differs in being designated as a domestic navigational channel, supporting small and mid-sized boats such as tugs, barges, and pleasure crafts that are possibly in greater densities than the Main Arm.
+Currently the differences in type, frequency and even speed of vessels between river arms remains poorly understood, but may, in addition to the above geomorphological characteristics, be a contributing factor to marsh recession.